PaulZH/void/README.md

 From the commandline output

 ```
-usage: void.jar [--datasetUri uri] [--sparqlEndpoint url]
+usage: void.jar       [--datasetUri uri]
+                      [--sparqlEndpoint url]
 optional:             [--file      : where output is written, default dataset.ttl]
+                      [--useGraphs : true or false, default false.
+Use true if you want to query all graphs instead of only the default graph]
                       [--format    : default TURTLE
                                      one of RDF/XML, RDF/XML-ABBREV, N-TRIPLE, TURTLE and N3]
                       [--timeout   : query timeout in seconds, default 300]
                       [--uriSpace  : uri space of dataset, also used to limit example resources]
 ```